Cycling

 Aerodynamics

-Champion Tour de France cyclist Lance Armstrong, used a specially designed helmet for time trials.
-This is an event where maximum efficiency and speed is required.
-The helmet design helps to shave vital seconds of his time.
+Tour de France cyclist Lance Armstrong used technology to improve performance.
+Like all top cyclists, Lance used a specially designed helmet for time trials.
+The helmet design helped to shave vital seconds of his time (probably so did his drug taking!).
 The helmet minimizes friction by allowing air to flow over his head and down his back.
 An ordinary helmet would cause turbulent wind flow at his neck and create drag.
-He also wears specialized clothing to decrease drag.
+He also wore specialized clothing to decrease drag.

 Related Pages